wothke/uade-2.13/emscripten/README.md

 ## Dependencies
-The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.
+The current version requires version 1.03 (older versions will not support WebAssembly and remote file loading) of my https://github.com/wothke/webaudio-player.

 ## Background information